 - 6. Cut the electrical wires to the solenoid being replaced leaving an inch on the old solenoid. - 7.
-Splice in and insulate the wires of the new solenoid, NOTE: polarity is not important. - 8.
-Reconnect the "Air In" and "Air Out" lines. - Reassemble the solenoids in a stack and tighten the hex nuts and lock washers.
-Do not over tighten the hex nuts. - 10.
-Reinstall the Control Box using the carriage bolts. - 11.
-Reconnect air and then power to the machine.
+Splice in and insulate the wires of the new solenoid, NOTE: polarity is not important. - Reconnect the "Air In" and "Air Out" lines and install exhaust mufflers, See Fig 29 and Fig 30.